top of page

 Every race and class have special bonuses, skills, and roles.
 Most race bonuses are quite minimal, however, so unless the bonus is percentage (%) based, it is not going to affect your play that much.
 And, unless your goal is to one day run the hardest capped level content, even that does not matter that much.
 Play whatever race/class you want.
 You get multiple character slots, so try out a few different classes and races and see what you like the most!

 *Some starting zones are more enjoyable than others.
 For example, the Shire (Hobbit starting zone) is quite boring (unless you like delivering pies?).
 However, once you complete the introduction, you can switch to any of the other starting zones (Archet, Thorin's Gate, Celondim).
 There are immediate travel options to each starting zone from every other, found at a Stable Master.
+Additionally, if you buy the new Before the Shadow expansion, you can experience a whole new introduction - every race and class can enjoy it.

 Choosing a Craft